HamaWhiteGG/flink-sql-lineage/README.md

 # FlinkSQL Lineage

-FlinkSQL's lineage analysis tool supports advanced syntax such as Watermark, UDTF, CEP, Windowing TVFs, and CTAS.
+FlinkSQL Lineage Analysis Tool, which supports advanced syntax such as Watermark, UDTF, CEP, Windowing TVFs, and CTAS.
-The core idea is to parse SQL through Calcite to generate a RelNode tree of relational expressions, and then call RelMetadataQuery to obtain the field-level blood relationship, and finally display it visually.
+The core idea is to parse SQL through Calcite to generate a RelNode tree, and then call RelMetadataQuery to obtain the field-level lineage relationship, and finally display it visually.

 ## Features